 - specify what the owner can use that money for.

 Vulnerable owners will be given additional protection

-The person seeking to terminate a strata scheme must provide funding to vulnerable owners to respond to the proposal.
+The proponent must also provide additional funding to vulnerable owners to respond to the proposal.
 Vulnerable owners can then use that funding to: